darnnng/rsschool-cv/cv.md

 Motivated and organized student.Seeking to grow and evolve during the internship program.Learning quickly,good listener with excellent communication and interpersonal skills.
 Enjoy working in a team with different people and exploring new things.
+Would like to have a job as a front-end developer.

 ### SKILLS:
   <ul>